kit-tm/KIRA-Rust/daemon/demo/README.md

 link-local IPv6-addresses without also obtaining a global unicast address.

-Keep in mind that `2001:db8/32` addresses are only intended to be used in internal examples and documentations by the IANA.
+Keep in mind that `2001:db8/32` addresses are only intended to be used in internal examples and documentations by the IANA, which is OK here, since we don't use them anyway.

 Afterwards restart docker with `systemctl restart docker.service`.